johnnam1121/littleLemon/README.md

 This is a website built for the Front End Development certificate from Meta on Coursera.
 The goal of this was to create a restaurants website that included an ability to reserve a table.
 The reservation form must accept inputs needed to complete a reservation and check for completion.

+Majority of the assets were provided by coursera during the course.

 Demo here: https://johnnam1121.github.io/littleLemon/

 Main Page: